 All candidates for admission to, and all current students at the School of Medicine Greenville should possess sufficient intellectual capacity, physical ability, emotional and psychological stability, interpersonal sensitivity, and communication skills to acquire the scientific knowledge, interpersonal and technical competencies, professional attitudes, and clinical abilities required for the practice of medicine.
 Follow this link for a description of the technical standards necessary to meet the requirements of the M.D. curriculum and to graduate as skilled and effective medical practitioners.

-USCSOM Greenville will consider International Applicants who meet the criteria listed on this linked page.
+USCSOM Greenville is in the process of gaining approval to consider International Applicants who meet the criteria listed on this linked page.
 Prospective International Applicants are encouraged to review this information.

 Required course work includes two semesters each of: